sfstoolbox/sfs-matlab/doc/time-domain.rst

 With the files in the folder ``SFS_time_domain`` you can simulate snapshots in time of an impulse originating from your |WFS| or |NFC-HOA| system.

-In the following we will create a snapshot in time after 200 samples for a broadband virtual point source placed at (0 2 0) m for 2.5D |NFC-HOA|.
+In the following we will create a snapshot in time after 5 ms for a broadband virtual point source placed at (0 2 0) m for 2.5D |NFC-HOA|.

 .. sourcecode:: matlab